luisarip/masters-thesis/README.md

   - **Bayesian regression**: Using a negative binomial to manage overdispersion.
   - **Neural networks**: Non-informative, but with higher predictive power.

-I also included the datasets obtained and the Markdown documents to prove reproducibility.

 ### Citation

 To cite this thesis in publications use: